RoyNisimov1/CHA/README.md

 # How to use

-I already configured the main function, just run it.
+Both functions will return a hash object, call hexdigest

-# How it works
+# How HAS works
 ## Step one: Encipher
 The function enciphers each letter with a letter in the shuffle list if it exists there, then shifts the letters in the shuffle list by the ord of c ** 2 each time.